mxcube/ui-api/beamline.rst

     - beam_divergence:Tuple[float,float]

-    This is extending the consept of 'actuator' a bit.
+    This is extending the concept of 'actuator' a bit.

     These are in practice unsettable by the UI, but they will be displayed, their values will be accessed and updated with value_changed signals,